vprashant4/seams_scrapy/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Open the command prompt:
+Open the command prompt/terminal

 ```sh
 scrapy crawl sams
 ```
-> the above command will output result on the command/terminal.
+> The above command will output result on the command prompt/terminal.

 To save the output result into a file (json or csv) then write the below command